guergabo/TravelCrawl/README.md

 CSV Manipulation:
 ###### Downloaded the the original csv file and filtered down to 6000+ airports.
-Stored this data in the in the db.sqlite3 database as a django model Aiport
+Stored this data in the db.sqlite3 database as a django model representation.
 ```
 URL: https://openflights.org/data.html#airport
 Format: CSV